Contract settlements: acceptance: SAFE - accounting: what you must do before you issue a letter of acceptance

 - The completed and signed letter of the acceptance that you intend to issue.
-The letter must be signed by an HO or above.
+The letter must be signed.

 Once you have compiled the list of documents, or paper folder, you must pass them to your manager or the certifying officer to check.

 - Action for the certifying officer

 If you are the certifying officer or manager you must complete the final accounting procedures checklist (Word 15kb) electronically.

 Save the completed checklist to Case Document Store in Caseflow, see ‘How to capture a document in Caseflow’.

 The checklist must be named ‘CSF final accounting procedures completed.

 The Documentation Classification should be ‘Offer and Certificate’.

 The document must be finalised, see How to finalise a document in Caseflow.
 This will make sure a complete audit trail is available should the case be presented to a court or tribunal.